-One of the biggest drawbacks of working from home is being isolated.
-You can feel cut-off from the day-to-day happenings that people usually enjoy at offices.
-Communication is the only tool that can bridge this void.
-Communicate often with your colleagues, bosses and other business associates.
-Look for online forums for others who are working from home, so you can support each other, and share tips and stories.
-Make good agreements with your clients, about deadlines or expected availability.
-Write it in an email and make sure everyone gets a copy.
+One of the biggest drawbacks of working from home - especially if you do it for a long period of time - is being isolated.
+You can feel cut off and disconnected from your colleagues, and communication is the only thing that can bridge this gap.
+Communicate often with your coworkers, managers, clients and partners, and keep in touch with friends and family too.
+You can even look for online forums to chat with others who are also working from home, so you can support each other and share tips and stories.

 A relaxed mind is the most powerful tool for a productive work day.
 Wherever your office is, make sure you feel comfortable and relaxed.
 If you feel best on the couch, sit there and work.
 If music peps you up, listen to light music while working.
-And above all, have a positive attitude about your job.
-Relax, but work.
+And, above all, have a positive attitude about your work.

 9. Develop your network